Sam Vishal

-Sam Vishal J.X. (born 28 September 1999) is an Indian playback singer and an independent vocalist.
+Sam Vishal J.X. (born 28 September 1999) is an Indian singer and an independent vocalist.
 In 2019, he became the 2nd runner up of Super Singer 7 reality show.
 As the 2nd runner up of his season, he won a chance to sing songs for music director Anirudh Ravichander – 'Chitti Story' and 'Putta Story' (Telugu and Kannada versions of 'Kutti Story') for the film Master.
 Apart from film music, Sam Vishal is also a regular in independent music and is also seen releasing music independently.
 He has won the 'Sensational Singer at Digital' award at Blacksheep Digital Awards 2022.

 Early life

 Sam Vishal was born in Thanjavur, Tamil Nadu to Mr. Xavier Sahayaraj and Mrs. Sofia Xavier.
 He also has a younger sister, Sifra Xavier.
 Sam Vishal has not learned music in the course of formal studies and comes from a family without a musical background.
 He completed his Bachelor's degree in English Literature at Loyola College, Chennai.
 During his college days, he started a band along with his friends and went on to participate in many competitions.